kubernetes/enhancements/keps/sig-instrumentation/3466-kubernetes-component-health-slis/README.md

 ### Rollout, Upgrade and Rollback Planning

-I'm not sure these are super relevant for this feature.

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

 This feature should not cause rollout failures.
 If it does, we can disable the feature.
+In the worst case, it is possible it could cause runtime failures, but it is highly unlikely we would not detect this with existing tests.

 ###### What specific metrics should inform a rollback?